boostrjs/boostr/README.md

 });
 ```

-Here's how you would define an `APPLICATION_DESCRIPTION` environment variable in a `'web-frontend'` service configuration:
+Ahd here's how you would define an `APPLICATION_DESCRIPTION` environment variable in a web-frontend service configuration:

 ```js
 // frontend/boostr.config.mjs